reftonull/timelinter/README.md

 6. as a user, I can add people to timelines; their availability will be shown when you click on them
 7. as a user, I can add assigned blocks to people within timelines
 8. As a user, I can see any problems (including blocks assigned outside people's availability)

+This is a complicated project.
+To get familiar with it, I'd recommend following these steps:

+1. Register
+2. Login

+3. Add timeline (in /add)
+4. Add a few people (in /add)
+5. Add availability to people (in /people/[id])
+6. Add people to timeline (in /timeline/[id])

+7. Add blocks to timeline by clicking on the person you want to assign those blocks
+8. Look at the Problems tab to see if there are any people whose assigned blocks are outside availability

 ## Research Topics